Shiandow/shiandow.github.io/_posts/2023-10-24-putting-the-relational-back-in-relational-databases.md

 When dealing with data these types of relation often show up whenever an entity has multiple different identifiers (usually across different systems).
 These identifiers are all equivalent, but may not be equal.
 Sometimes it is obvious which identifiers belong together, sometimes it requires some guess work.
 Either way this typically results in a big list of identifiers that are equivalent.
 An interesting problem is that this list is not a full equivalence in its own right, just a subset of one, the trick then becomes to find the 'best' equivalence relation that matches the known data (more on that later).

-Things don't have to refer to the same entity to be equivalent however.
+Things don't have to refer to the same entity to form an equivalence relation.
 A less obvious example would be the relation of being 'connected'.
 For instance let's say two land masses are called 'connected' if they are connected by land, in that case the Germany, Spain and France are all connected but the Netherlands and the UK are not.[^border]

 An important concept when dealing with equivalence relations are equivalence classes.
 These are sets such that two things are equivalent exactly when they are in the same equivalence class.
 A common notation for these is to denote the equivalence class of $x$ as $[x]$ (the definition then becomes $x \sim y$ if and only if $[x] = [y]$).
 An equivalence class of things that are connected is also called a 'connected component'.